Acadia ALERT - Campus Closed (Weather)

 Program McMaster Summer School 2013

-This download contains documentation and programs for the serial and parallel calculation of TEM and STEM images and diffraction patterns using the multislice method.
+These files contain documentation and programs for the serial and parallel calculation of TEM and STEM images and diffraction patterns using the multislice method.
 In addition, the lecture notes in PDF and PowerPoint formats have been included.
-Although some documentation is included in the zip file, please contact me if additional assistance is required for running the parallel version of the programs on a computer cluster.
+Please contact me to receive these files if you are interested!